mattdabit/UsedCarsAnalysis/README.md

 ### Selecting our features

 I split our features into categorical and numerical features.
 Our numerical features included age, odometer and average miles per year.
 The rest of our columns were categorical.
-I also decided to use ordinal encoding for title status and condition as these features follow a natural order.

 ### Defining our transformers

-I added four different transformers here.
-A polynomial transformer, two ordinal transformers and one hot encoder transformer.
+I added two different transformers here.
+A polynomial transformer and one hot encoder transformer.

 ## Modeling